Remuneration

 The long-term incentive scheme for the members of the Group Executive Board is a share-based incentive plan.
 The Board of Directors decides on the earnings criteria for the earnings period and the maximum amounts of the share-based remuneration on the proposal of the Personnel and Sustainability Committee.
 Rewards are paid in February of the calendar year following the earnings period.
 The rewards are paid partly as shares and partly in cash.

-In 2023, the members of the Group Executive Board (excluding the President and CEO) were paid an annual salary (including salary and fringe benefits) of a total of EUR 1,644,289.
-Paid performance-based bonuses totalled EUR 134,682.
-Share-based incentive plan bonuses were EUR 243,190 (excluding the President and CEO).
+In 2024, the members of the management team (excluding the CEO) were paid a total annual salary (including cash salary and fringe benefits) of EUR 2,207,700.
+Performance bonuses totaling EUR 143,329 were paid.
+Rewards under the share-based incentive plan amounted to EUR 84,555 (excluding the CEO).

 Other Key Terms and Conditions